IBM/trusted-service-identity/docs/spire-multi-cluster.md

 ```

 ## Step 3.
 Modify SPIRE Server StatefulSet deployment
-Here we want to add the KUBECONFIG to be available to SPIRE server.
-We will mount
+Here we want to make the KUBECONFIGs available to the SPIRE server.
-the secrets created earlier to SPIRE server instance.
+We will mount the secret to the SPIRE server instance.
-Update the spire-server StatefulSet and look for `spire-server` container, then
+Edit the spire-server StatefulSet
+and look for `spire-server` container,
-add the volume mounts, one per every remote cluster (secret)
+then add the volume mount reference,
+and create a volume from the `kubeconfigs` secret.

 ```console
 kubectl -n tornjak edit statefulset spire-server